 The BID area is defined in the BID business plan.

-Yes all liable businesses in the BID area will receive a BID bill, apart from a small number of exempt properties (including non-retail charities) which will not pay a levy.
-See the Weymouth BID business plan for more details.
+All liable businesses in the BID area will receive a BID bill, apart from a small number of exempt properties (including non-retail charities) which will not pay a levy.

 The Weymouth BID Manager, and members of the board, will be happy to discuss the aims of the BID and to hear any questions or concerns you may have.
 Please contact the Weymouth BID Office.